muhammadrizo-y/raycast-ext-windows-migrate/README.md

 This tool is developed with TypeScript and built with tsup, containing the following modules:

-- `checkAppleScript.ts` - AppleScript check
+- `checkMacSpecificCode.ts` - AppleScript and Mac-specific commands check
 - `updateDependencies.ts` - Dependency update
 - `updateEslint.ts` - ESLint configuration update
 - `updatePackageJson.ts` - package.json update